-5.2.1.
+3.2.1.
 Advantages of SMB Encryption

-- plain text passwords are not passed across the network.
-Someone using a network sniffer cannot just record passwords going to the SMB server. - WinNT doesn't like talking to a server that isn't using SMB encrypted passwords.
+WinNT doesn't like talking to a server that isn't using SMB encrypted passwords.
 It will refuse to browse the server if the server is also in user level security mode.
 It will insist on prompting the user for the password on each connection, which is very annoying.
 The only things you can do to stop this is to use SMB encryption.

-5.2.2.
+3.2.2.
 Advantages of non-encrypted passwords

-- plain text passwords are not kept on disk. - uses same password file as other unix services such as login and ftp - you are probably already using other services (such as telnet and ftp) which send plain text passwords over the net, so sending them for SMB isn't such a big deal.
+plain text passwords are not kept on disk.

+uses same password file as other unix services such as login and ftp you are probably already using other services (such as telnet and ftp) which send plain text passwords over the net, so sending them for SMB isn't such a big deal.

-5.3.
+3.3.
 The smbpasswd Command